UQOgroup/UQO-group-publications/readme.md

 2. Fork the repo to your own Github account, and make changes there - the web interface will also do this this if you are not signed in to the group account (you'll get a message that you can't edit directly).
 3. Pull to a local copy and edit this.

-In the latter cases, to update the main repo you'll either need to sign in as a group member, or send a pull request from your own Github account.
+In the latter cases, to update the main repo you'll either need to sign in as a group member, or send a pull request from your own Github account (this should, probably, auto-merge).
 To permanently allow editing from your own Github account, sign in as a group member then add your other account via Settings > Manage Access.